Terrorists wanted to kill as many people as possible: Pak DG

-DG Asim Bajwa stated in a press briefing that the aim of the terrorists was ‘to kill as many as possible’; 9 staff members along with 132 children were killed in the attack
+DG Asim Bajwa stated in a press briefing that the terrorists who attacked a school in Peshawar, had ‘no intention’ of taking hostages and wanted ‘to kill as many as possible’

 Peshawar: The terrorists who attacked a school in Peshawar, had ‘no intention’ of taking hostages, rather they wished to kill as many people as possible.
 This was said by DG ISPR Asim Bajwa during a media briefing in Peshawar last night.

 Bajwa described an assault that seemed designed purely to terrorise the children rather than take anyone hostage to further the militant group's aims.

 “Their sole purpose, it seems, was to kill those innocent kids.
 That's what they did,” he said.

 He briefed the media with details about the attack carried out by terrorists on a Peshawar school and said that 141 people were killed in the atrocity.

 The dead included 132 children and 9 staff members of the school.

 The DG ISPR said that 1,099 children were registered at the school and that 960 people were rescued from the location.

 “They started shooting the moment they entered the school premises,” he said.